SuryaBandari247/NLP_Content_Based_Movie_Recommendations/README.md

 - Calculates the similarity between movies using Cosine Similarity.
 - Provides recommendations based on the similarity scores.

+## Usage
+query_recommendation(movie_title, number_of_recommendations)

 ## Dataset
-The dataset used in this project should contain at least two columns: title and description.
+The dataset used in this project should contain 12 columns. 'keywords' is the main column with all the necessary key words.
 Ensure that the descriptions are cleaned and preprocessed before using them for recommendations.

 ## Contributing
 Contributions are welcome!
 If you have any ideas for improvement or new features, feel free to open an issue or submit a pull request.